 Starting in January 2015, an examination began being administered to applicants for the CGMA.
 Someone who is not a CPA but who obtains the CGMA may not present himself or herself as a CPA, which must be earned separately.

 Being designated as a CGMA is free for members of the CIMA.
-For members of the AICPA without being a state CPA society member, becoming a CGMA costs $150 per year, beginning in July of 2012.
+For members of the AICPA without being a state CPA society member, becoming a CGMA costs $150 per year.
 For members of both the AICPA and a state CPA society member, the fee is $140 per year.
 (These membership dues amounts are for 2021-22.)